Health Score

 A score of 100 represents an environment with no detected issues across any dimension.
 As findings and risks are detected, the score decreases proportionally to their number and severity.
 The score recovers as issues are resolved.

-The Health Score is calculated from five weighted factors, each representing a core dimension of infrastructure quality:
+The Health Score is calculated from several factors, each representing a core dimension of infrastructure quality:

 1. Security